 Cortiva School of Massage, 2013

-Massage Technique Educator, Northwest Academy for the Healing Arts, 2019
+Massage Technique Instructor, Northwest Academy for the Healing Arts, 2019

 Certified in Mental Health First Aid, 2022